sasvirco/julep/README.md

 - uuid  - The UUID of the flow that we want to test
 - name  - A meaningful name for our test (e.g "Deploy chef client via ssh")
 - inputs - The inputs with which we want to run the flow.
 Take into consideration, that all mandatory inputs will have to be supplied.
-- assert - Assert contains an object that has the same keys as the output returned by the execution log. flowOutput contains the outputs flow will return and we want to check against predefined values, where executionSummary contains other flow related parameters, from which most often we want to check for the resultStatusType (RESOLVED for success or ERROR for failed flows)
+- assert - Assert contains an object that has the same keys and values as the output returned by the execution log.
+Julep will assert the result with your expected vaulues and fail the test if they do not match.
+So far the most used ones are flowOutput, that contains the returned by the flow results and the resultStatusType from the executionSummary object, that contains RESOLVED or ERROR depending whether the flow failed or succeeded.

 ### Example JUNit output
 ```